Youtiva — Client Success Coordinator Playbook

 What Youtiva builds

-You own it — codebase, architecture, IP
+You own the system — codebase, architecture, IP

 Persistent memory — compounds over time